 Soak rusted nuts in penetrating oil and break rust seal before removing with impact wrench.
 If nut does not start to move in three to five seconds use a larger size impact wrench.
 Do not use impact wrench beyond rated capacity as this will drastically reduce tool life.

-The reversing valve is used to change the rotation of the tool.
-When the valve is out, the tool is in a forward or right hand rotation.
-When the valve is pushed in, the rotation is reverse or left hand.
-(The illustration of the tool shows the tool in the reverse position.)
+The reversing lever is used to change the rotation of the tool.
+When the valve is pushed to the left, the tool is in a forward or right hand rotation.
+When the valve is pushed to the right, the rotation is reverse or left hand.